Steffo99/unisteffo/README.md

 ## Contributing

-All contributions are welcome! :D
+All contributions are welcome!

+Please help me making this an useful resource to all students everywhere, and correct mistakes if you find them! :D

+## Developing

 ### Running a local copy